Sizing: Textile warp sizing

 Textile warp sizing, also known as tape sizing', of warp yarn is essential to reduce breakage of the yarn and thus production stops on the weaving machine.
 On the weaving machine, the warp yarns are subjected to several types of actions i.e. cyclic strain, flexing, abrasion at various loom parts, and inter yarn friction.

 With sizing, the strength—abrasion resistance—of the yarn will improve and the hairiness of yarn will decrease.
 The degree of improvement of strength depends on adhesion force between fiber and size, size penetration, as well as encapsulation of yarn.
 Different types of water soluble polymers called textile sizing agents/chemicals such as modified starch, polyvinyl alcohol (PVA), carboxymethyl cellulose (CMC), and acrylates are used to protect the yarn.
 Also wax is added to reduce the abrasiveness of the warp yarns.
 The type of yarn material (e.g. cotton, polyester, linen), the thickness of the yarn, and the type of weaving machinery will determine the sizing recipe.

 Often, the sizing liquor contain mutton tallow.
 Mutton tallow is an animal fat, used to improve abrasion resistance of yarns during weaving.

 The sizing liquor is applied on warp yarn with a warp sizing machine.
-After the weaving process the fabric is desized (washed).
+After the weaving process, the fabric is desized (washed).

 Sizing may be done by hand, or in a sizing machine.

+Canvas sizing for oil painting

+Preparation of canvas for the oil painting always includes sizing: the canvas will "rot" if directly exposed to the paint.
+Aqueous glue, frequently the hide glue was used for sizing the canvas for centuries, Size in art is not a replacement for ground: it is not intended to form a level surface for painting, it is used to simply fill pores and isolate the canvas from the actual ground.